How I Found a Message in a Bottle Older Than Me – By Stepping on It!

-One day in February of 2008, I stepped on this bottle:
+One day in February of 2008, I stepped on this message in a bottle:

 That’s how I found it—no kidding: I stepped on it.
 I was walking on dunes covered in vines and succulent tropical plants, and suddenly my foot slipped off something roundish.
 When I pulled back the vines, there was this bottle, glinting sunlight back at me.

 That wasn’t the only interesting thing about the day: it was also my mom’s birthday!